ibm-cloud-docs/databases-for-mongodb/getting-started.md

 If you are using MongoDB for the first time, see the [official MongoDB documentation](https://docs.mongodb.com/){: .external}.

-Connect to and manage your MongoDB database through the [Mongo shell](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongo-shell).
+Connect to and manage your MongoDB database through the [Mongo shell](/docs/databases-for-mongodb?topic=databases-for-mongodb-connecting-cli-client).

-Explore the [OpsManager](/docs/databases-for-mongodb?topic=databases-for-mongodb-ops-manager) functionality offered in {{site.data.keyword.databases-for-mongodb}} Enterprise Edition deployments.
+Explore the [OpsManager](/docs/databases-for-mongodb?topic=databases-for-mongodb-ops-manager) functions offered in {{site.data.keyword.databases-for-mongodb}} Enterprise Edition deployments.

 Looking for more tools on managing your databases and data?
 Connect to your deployment with the [IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli) and the [Cloud Databases CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference).
 You can also use the [Cloud Databases API](https://cloud.ibm.com/apidocs/cloud-databases-api).